opensearch-project/project-website/_posts/2023-04-05-ml-deployment-status.md

 - the model ID
 - The model status.

 Furthermore, the deployed model dashboard can automatically refresh data according to a selected time cycle.
-To set the refresh cycle, select the **Clock** icon, set the refresh time, and then select **Start**, as shown in the following gif.
+To set the refresh cycle, select the **Clock** icon, set the refresh time, and then select **Start**, as shown in the following image.

 <img src="/assets/media/blog-images/2023-04-05-ml-deployment-status/ml-model-search.gif" alt="Search and filter through deployed models"/>{: .img-fluid }